cassidymwagner/fluidsf/_sources/overview.rst.txt

-Overview of Oceans SF
+Overview of FluidSF
 ======================

-oceans_sf is a Python package for calculating structure functions from oceanographic data.
+FluidSF is a Python package for calculating structure functions from fluid data.
 These structure functions can be used to estimate turbulence cascade rates without the constraints of spectral methods.
 This package serves as a useful tool for analyzing turbulent dynamics in the ocean.